Deregulation Act 2015

 The Deregulation Act 2015 (c.
-20) is an act of the Parliament of the United Kingdom.
+20) is an act of the Parliament of the United Kingdom concerned with regulatory reform.

 Provisions

 One notable provision is aimed at countering retaliatory evictions (e.g. following a complaint by a tenant to a landlord about the condition of the rented property) and imposes new obligations on landlords if they are to serve a valid section 21 notice.